Machine Learning based Glitch Veto for inspiral binary merger signals using Linear Chirp Transform: Conclusion and future possibilities

 \section{Conclusion and future possibilities}

-We have presented a machine learning-based method of the chirp transform to classify glitches from merger signals.
-Our approach is intended to be a part of the LIGO pipeline after a signal has passed the matched filtering stage and is labelled as a candidate event.
-We ran the model on a single core of the AMD Ryzen 5 - 4600H 6-core CPU.
-It took around 32.7 seconds to perform the chirp transform, process, and store the desired CSV files.
-The stored trained model takes 30 ms to classify if a given signal is a glitch or not, when we input the positive and negative chirp domain distributions. \\This gives a highly accurate model for classification of glitches in the context of inspiral merger signals.
-Though trained for LIGO detectors, the logic of signals separating out in the chirp domain could be used for new age and advanced future detectors.
-As new types of glitches are discovered they could be included in the model.
+We have presented a machine learning-based method of the chirp transform to differentiate glitches from merger signals.
+Our approach is intended to be a part of pipelines in the context of merger signals after a signal has passed the matched filtering stage and is labelled as a candidate event - to validate if it is a glitch or not.
+We trained the model on NVIDIA GeForce GTX 1660 Ti GPU card from personal laptop with memory allocated of 4GB.
+You could train on CPUs as well- but in batches and the training would take a few hours or more.
+It took around 32.7 seconds to perform the chirp transform, resize and store the desired numpyvolumes.
+The stored trained model takes 30 ms to classify if a given signal is a glitch or not, when we input the resized chirp volume. \\This gives a highly accurate model for differentiating glitches and signals in the context of inspiral merger signals.
+Though trained for LIGO detectors, the logic of signals separating out in the chirp domain could be used for new age and advanced future detectors given the merger signal has a varying frequency profile and chirp transform to capture the features better than traditional fourier transforms.
+As new types of glitches are discovered they could be included to train in the model.
 Further analysis could be done to infer more about the applications of the chirp transform for signal processing.
 More could be inferred from deriving the transform for higher chirp rates or fractional chirp rates. \\ Getting an exact solution is a daunting task but estimates for specific signal processing purposes could be made.
 One could get well fitted analytical solutions; thereby the inference one could get from various signals could be better leveraged.
-The Chirp transform has already shown its usefulness in other domains like Radio Detection and Ranging ( RADAR ) and other signal processing tasks \cite{r43,r44}.
+The Chirp transform has already shown its usefulness in other domains like Radio Detection and Ranging ( RADAR ) and other signal processing tasks \cite{r43,r44} which have varying frequency profiles.
 Improvement on solutions of other polynomial chirp rates would contribute to domains that have specific waveform models. \\Furthermore it is possible to have better data storage methods for the heavy 3D spectrograms so that one could gain more information about a given signal.
-When this pipeline is included with the best computing resources available - one would get a quicker performance since the model is fast on conventional computers with minimum resources as well. \\To summarise, we have a highly accurate pipeline to classify glitches from genuine inspiral merger signals.
-We intend to study other types of glitches like gamma-ray pulsars, fast radio bursts, etc and test our methodology for gravitational wave detection.
+When this pipeline is included with the best computing resources available - one would get a quicker performance since the model is fast on conventional computers with minimum resources as well. \\To summarize, we have a highly accurate pipeline to differentiate glitches from genuine inspiral merger signals.
+We can use the ideology to study other types of glitches like gamma-ray pulsars, fast radio bursts, etc and test our methodology.